JoergZ2/ovos-skill-my-foxess-cloud/README.md

 ## Questions and issues
 Use "Issues" from this github pages.
 ## Further explanations
 A lot of data is collected in the FoxESS cloud.
 There are currently 109 parameters in total, which are reported to the cloud by the inverter every 5 minutes and stored there for at least 1 year.

+Fundamentally, the question arises as to how much information someone can actually absorb when it's spoken.
+Some queries that report on seven parameters are already too many for me.

 As it depends on the respective configuration which of these parameters are used (and for reasons of possible combinations for queries), the skill only uses a selection of general and in most cases relevant parameters such as real-time data on the power of the PV system, electricity consumption in the house, grid consumption or grid feed-in and battery charging or discharging.
 This data can be called up as a whole or individually.
 This data is given in kilowatts (kW).
 Incidentally, "real-time" means the last data transmission within the last 5 minutes.

 A second group of intents provides information on energy totals in kilowatt hours (kWh) in relation to a time period.
 The aggregated values from yesterday, the day before yesterday or any day within the past year (calculated from the date of the current day) can be called up.